Sahasvinandith/WaterJug/README.md

 # Algorithm to solve the water jugs question.
-Two water jugs are given to you .
-You can decide water capacity of each jug.
-Then user can enter the amount to be measured
+Two water jugs are given to user.
+User can decide water capacity of each jug.
+Then user can enter the amount to be measured .
+Prgram then displays every step until the amount measured.